 Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.
 We do this by keeping our eyes on Jesus, the champion who initiates and perfects our faith.
 Because of the joy[c] awaiting him, he endured the cross, disregarding its shame.
 Now he is seated in the place of honor beside God’s throne.
 (Hebrews 12:1-2)

-In a brief effort to prove my suspicions right, I put the quote in the search bar and asked Mr Google to work his magic.
+In a brief effort to prove my suspicions right, I put the quote in the search bar and asked Mr. Google to work his magic.
 After scrolling through the first few pages it was clear that this mystery would not be solved easily and so I gave up.
 I don’t really care that much about this quote to go digging.
 Though I might not care for this quote, apparently plenty of girls on dating sites do.
-Mr google told me that there are plenty of girls out there who have put this as their “about me” description.
-Now I know, when it is time to leave the single life behind all I need do is learn to ride a horse and invest in some high quality LARP gear.
+Mr. Google told me that there are plenty of girls out there who have put this as their “about me” description on those dating sites.
+Now I know, when it is time to leave the single life behind all I need do is learn to ride a horse and invest in some high-quality LARP gear.

 Well, almost nothing.
-I tend to believe that each and every knight who ever decked himself up in all those refurbished pots and kettles did actually have one terror in common.
+I tend to believe that each and every knight who decked himself up in all those refurbished pots and kettles did actually have one terror in common.
 I don’t think there was a knight in existence who was not scared of falling off boats or bridges.
 Think about it.
-How quickly do you think those clumsy or outfought fools will find themselves embedded on the bottom of the sea?
+How quickly do you think those clumsy knights who answered the troll wrong will find themselves embedded at the bottom of the river?
 They don’t stand a chance.
 The moment their overbalanced accoutrement pulls them into the water they are done for.
 No chance.